huibschoots/huibschoots.github.io/_posts/2025-06-29-how-should-we-test-this-introduction.markdown

 of a system glitch?
 Or your phone needs a reinstall, and all your photos vanish?
 What if, suddenly, you can’t work at all?

-The quality[^2] of software is crucial.
+The quality of software is crucial.
 It takes a lot to make good software work.
 Not only the software itself must be good, but also the processes around it, the machines and networks it runs on, the people who work on it and with it.
 Many different aspects have an influence.
 Collaboration, communication and teamwork are decisive.
 This forms the basis for successful departments, projects, and teams.
 You see this all around you: where professional people work well